edgedb/easy-edgedb/chapter11/index.md

   );
 ```

-Now, EdgeDB has fallbacks in the event one of those values is an empty set.
+With this change, EdgeDB now has fallbacks in the event one of those values is an empty set.
 If `one.name` is the empty set, we get `'Fighter 1'`.
 If one of the `strength` properties is the empty set, we get `0`.
 If `two.name` is the empty set, we get `'Fighter 2`.
 This ensures that the function can always return the string response we promised.

+Now that our function works, let's do a migration.

 So far only Jonathan and Renfield have the property `strength`, so let's put them up against each other in this new `fight()` function: